 - Be able to deal effectively with the barriers and challenges you may come across when having cancer conversations.

 - Be able to direct people to the right places for advice and support, and encourage practical action.

 You should expect to spend about an hour a week on the course, although it may take slightly longer depending on how much time you spend reading the links and articles.
 You can download course videos, transcripts and related PDFs to review at a later date, or use as proof of learning.

 In Week 1 we’ll focus on common perceptions and views about cancer.
 We’ll also learn reliable facts and health messages to help you improve your understanding and have more effective conversations about cancer.

-In Week 2 we’ll look at barriers that can prevent people from changing their lifestyle or visiting the doctor.
+In Week 2 we’ll look at barriers that can prevent people from making healthy changes or visiting the doctor.
 We’ll learn about how we can help people overcome barriers and encourage them to take action.